HackrHIVE/MaterialWeather/README.md

 # MaterialWeather
-This application was my Certification project for Android Application Development Course from [Edureka](edureka.co) and Semester project for my colle
+This application was my Certification project for Android Application Development Course from [Edureka](edureka.co) and Semester project for my college.